 Increasing tear production

-hot flannels or a heat eye mask can also help with treating any blephritis or inflammation to the eyelids.
-In severe cases there can be inflammation on the front surface of the eye.
+A hot flannel or a thermal eye mask can also help with any blepharitis or inflammation of the eyelids In severe cases there can be inflammation on the front surface of the eye.

 Anti inflammatory drops

-may be used and a more recent treatment that is just once a day can be used to help with this and give relief to the symptoms.
+A more recent treatment that is administered once a day may be used to help with this and relieve symptoms.

 How can I prevent the symptoms from developing?